vorotech/vorote.ch/content/posts/2021-06-30---Which-productivity-method-to-use.md

 There is a solution! 💡 Spend as little as 5 minutes to complete the [quiz](https://todoist.com/productivity-methods) from the todoist.

-It will give you a personalised recommendation based on your answers.
+It will give you a personalized recommendation based on your answers.
 Don't worry it doesn't collect any personal details, but only your style of work (or its absence) based on the answers given.

 I'm not receiving any benefits from the referral program or anything similar but simply enjoy the todoist app.
 Once a friend of mine has given me this advice, so now it's my turn.